 In the following quotation, we see Martin employing doublethink on an individual level when he talks about SoundCloud being the kind of organisation without commanding leaders (left hand column) but later explaining that a conventional (corporate) hierarchy has been established (right hand column).

-I certainly wouldn't see myself We've kind of established a management tier as a commanding style leader [I just...] provide the guidance that I think is going to give us a good sort of and the support [that] my team foundation to start building out those areas needs.
+I certainly wouldn't see myself as a commanding style leader [I just...] provide the guidance and the support [that] my team foundation to start building out those areas needs.
 (Martin) and those competencies a little bit more (Martin)